Sir-Aguiar/DependencyInjection/README.md

 ### Now I'm telling my test case what to expect to receive

-> If you're testing something you call your code, expect something to happen and checks if that happens.
+> When you're testing something, you call your code, expect something to happen and checks if that happens.
 I know that's what you do when testing it by hand

 ```js
 describe("Checking if the post class is working good", () => {